reevee-codes/reevee-codes/README.md

 - 🔭 I’m currently working as an Senior SDET, full stack
 - 🎩 I've also worked as Java Backend Developer
 - 💬 Ask me about **Java, Automation and birds**
-- ✨ You can count on me for doing projects together, especially related to poetry, mental health, birds and art

   -------